“For cruelty always disgraces wisdom, power, and progress, and always will.”

 *** Elizabeth Stuart Phelps, Loveliness.
 Boston: Houghton, Mifflin & Co, 1899.

-Emily E. VanDette is Associate Professor of English at the State University of New York at Fredonia, where she sneaks her beagle, Charlie, into office hours, and teaches courses in American literature, women’s writing, and, coming soon, a new general education course about animal literature.
-She is deeply interested in the transformative power of literature and has spent most of her academic career dedicated to the recovery of socially conscious women authors of the 19th-century.
+Emily E. VanDette is Associate Professor of English at the State University of New York at Fredonia, where she sneaks her beagle, Charlie, into office hours, and teaches courses in American literature, womxn’s writing, and, coming soon, a new general education course about animal literature.
+She is deeply interested in the transformative power of literature and has spent most of her academic career dedicated to the recovery of socially conscious womxn authors of the 19th-century.
 Her current works-in-progress include a monograph, “Voices of the Voiceless: Literary Animal Advocacy, 1866-1918,” as well as a critical edition of Elizabeth Stuart Phelps’s 1904 anti-vivisection novel, Trixy, which has been out of print for over a century.
+Northwestern University Press released VanDette’s edition of Trixy in October 2019.